Caste: Caste and higher education

 The foundational divisions of caste have historically been seen as a determining factor in one's skills and career prospects.
 Today, many people perceive higher education as a means of achieving their own professional goals, but there are still methods based on caste assumptions used to keep lower caste out of universities.
 This leads to their exclusion from the potential to be part of higher-paying jobs that are perceived as more elite.
 This social expectation and prevention of access to education and opportunity have elongated the struggle for financial and social equity amongst people from scheduled tribes and castes.

 Affirmative Action has been a global phenomenon to develop more spaces in politics, jobs, and education for people from historically disadvantaged backgrounds, which has led to the reservation system being applied to universities.
 Even with these regulations, caste nevertheless remains a largely determining factor in the university system in India.
 The guarantee of admittance to a certain proportion of people from oppressed castes is not enough to deal with the implications of divisions in higher education.
 For example, the reservation percentage can vary by state but is generally around 15% for Scheduled Castes, but 2019–20 data shows most universities miss this mark.
 Across the board, there is an average of 14.7% of scheduled caste students, meaning many universities are at a far lower rate than legislated.
 These reservation systems have backlash from upper caste groups, who claim that people are only admitted due to their caste status, as opposed to merit, in a similar argument playing out to affirmative action in the United States.

 Reservation policies constitute a first step in providing access to admittance into higher education opportunities but do not overcome the overarching challenge of casteism.
-Caste-based discrimination and social stigma can still affect the experiences of students from marginalized communities in academic institutions.
+Caste-based discrimination and social stigma can still affect the experiences of students from marginalised communities in academic institutions.
 Universities are a crucial place of integration and moving to offer equitable opportunity beyond just attendance, but implementing protective policies to ensure students can be successful.
 Attendance at university has already been shown to impact how people view caste and has the potential to shape equity building beyond the current interpersonal and systemic relationship.

 Several forms of discrimination manifest in universities: